 They promised.
 And now, their children and their children’s children are breaking that promise.
+I am going to tell you why.

 In the second half of the 20th century—which brought about the new threat of nuclear Armageddon—Western countries began to unite.
 First with the United Nations in 1945, then soon after with NATO in 1949 and the European Economic Community in 1958.
 These organizations stabilized international communities and advanced political progressiveness.